-The solar energy system must be interconnected prior to, or within, the 90-calendar-day period after the reservation expiration date.
-Program administrators will verify that the system has been approved for interconnection by the utility within 90 calendar days of the reservation expiration date.
+The solar energy system must be interconnected prior to, or within, the 3-month or 90-calendar-day period after the reservation expiration date.
+The Energy Commission will verify that the system has been approved for interconnection by the utility within 3 months or 90 calendar days, whichever is later, of the reservation expiration date.
 This verification will occur prior to approval of a payment claim.
 Each utility may have different requirements for a complete interconnection package.
 Applicants are strongly encouraged to contact their utility interconnection department for the specific requirements.
-Upon request of the program administrator, the applicant must provide proof from the electric utility that the solar energy system is interconnected to the utility distribution grid and that the utility has approved the interconnection of the system.
+The applicant must provide proof from the electric utility that the solar energy system is interconnected to the utility distribution grid and that the utility has approved the interconnection of the system.

-If the system is virtual net-metered, the program administrator will verify that the system generation allocation percentages provided in the NSHP Reservation Application Form (NSHP-1) match the system generation allocation percentages provided to the utility interconnection department.
+If the system is virtual net-metered, the Energy Commission will verify that the system generation allocation percentages provided in the NSHP Reservation Application Form (NSHP-1) match the system generation allocation percentages provided to the utility interconnection department.
 If the system generation allocation percentages do not match, the system generation allocation percentages provided to the utility interconnection department will be used to recalculate the correct incentive payment amount.